VincentSit/ChinaMobilePhoneNumberRegex/POSIX.md

 ## [中文文档](/POSIX-CN.md "Chinese documentation")

-Regular expressions mainly have [PCRE] and [POSIX] two standards, The [POSIX] standard has five favors: BRE (Basic Regular Expressions), GNU BRE, ERE (Extended Regular Expressions), GNU ERE, and the deprecated SRE (Simple Regular Expressions).
+Regular expressions mainly have [PCRE] and [POSIX] two standards, The [POSIX] standard has five flavors: BRE (Basic Regular Expressions), GNU BRE, ERE (Extended Regular Expressions), GNU ERE, and the deprecated SRE (Simple Regular Expressions).
 The syntax is not consistent between each other.

 Since the [PCRE] standard is widely supported by various popular programming languages, the regular expressions in this project are all [PCRE].
 The [POSIX] standard is currently supported primarily by various Unix-like system built-in commands, such as `awk`, `sed` and other commands in Linux.

-Due to the large number of Unix-like systems and a long history, there are many implementation versions of the same command (for example, `awk` has many implementations such as `awk`, `gawk`, `mawk`, `nawk`), they may use different favors and it's difficult to be compatible with all favors and commands.
-Therefore, the regular expressions listed in this document are only compatible with the following two favors:
+Due to the large number of Unix-like systems and a long history, there are many implementation versions of the same command (for example, `awk` has many implementations such as `awk`, `gawk`, `mawk`, `nawk`), they may use different flavors and it's difficult to be compatible with all flavors and commands.
+Therefore, the regular expressions listed in this document are only compatible with the following two flavors:

 - GNU BRE (gsed - GNU sed)
 - GNU ERE (gawk - GNU awk, ggrep - GNU grep)